 Georgina Ellison-Hughes, PhD

-Georgina Ellison-Hughes is Reader of Physiology in the School of Basic & Medical Biosciences, Faculty of Life Sciences & Medicine, King’s College London, UK.
+Georgina Ellison-Hughes is Professor of Regenerative Physiology in the School of Basic & Medical Biosciences, Faculty of Life Sciences & Medicine, King’s College London, UK.
 Her research focuses on understanding the role of tissue-specific stem/progenitor cells in the homeostasis and regeneration of striated (skeletal and cardiac) muscle, for repair and maintenance of muscle tissue, particularly preventing and treating a loss of muscle mass (i.e. with ageing and/or disease).
 The findings are directly transferrable to the treatment of cardiovascular disease/failure, muscular dystrophy and age-related diseases.
 Her efforts have been at the forefront of pioneering research on adult-derived cardiac stem/progenitor cells and have made a seminal contribution in the paradigm shifting work to establish the adult heart as a self-renewing organ with regenerative capacity.
 She has extensive expertise in cardiac- and skeletal muscle-derived stem cell biology and regeneration, including the development of novel pre-clinical animal (including large animal) models of muscle damage-regeneration.
 Georgina has made highly impactful contributions to the field establishing a world-leading track record with publications in journals, such as Cell, JACC, EHJ, Circ Res, Nature Protocols.